tool-bin/ukbcc/README.md

 6. Click on the "Table Download" button
 7. Type in "gp_clinical" into the search bar and click the "Fetch Table" button
 8. Click on the generated link.
 This will automatically start downloading the gp_clinical table, as tab-separated plain-text file.
-9. Provide the path and name of the GP clinical file to the main.py module in order to use this dataset within the *`interactive`* mode of the UKBCC module
+9. Provide the path and name of the GP clinical file to the main.py module in order to use this dataset within the *`web`* mode of the UKBCC module

-## Interactive mode

-There are two ways to run *`interactive mode`*:
-1. Through a web-based interface
-2. Through a command-line interface

-### Web-based interface
+## Web-based interface

 In order to use the web-based interface, please run the following command from the command line: